LonelyQuantum/VulkanModelViewer/readme.md

 ## Vulkan Model Viewer

+Open the project directory in the terminal and type `cmake -S . -B build` to build the project.

 A model viewer built from Vulkan API.
 Support the loading and viewing of .obj files with .mtl material.

 Now you can view the hollow/solid wireframe, shadowed/unshadowed scene with Blinn-Phong lighting.